GenomicsAotearoa/data-management-resources/docs/index.md

 In this repository we draw on our personal experiences to outline [four scenarios](https://genomicsaotearoa.github.io/data-management-resources/scenarios/) that illustrate challenges associated with genomic data management.
 We use these scenarios as examples to demonstrate a diversity of realistic considerations, compromises, and actions for biodiversity genomic data management.
 While we acknowledge that real life is not typically this tidy, we hope that you may see your own experiences reflected through some combination of these scenarios.
 While you are likely to relate most strongly with one scenario, we encourage you to peruse all four scenarios to gain a breadth of perspectives across career stages and roles.

-Based on the questions that arise from these scenarios, we direct you to [modules](https://genomicsaotearoa.github.io/data-management-resources/modules/) that examine these challenges and provide resources and solutions to help you on your data management journey.
+Based on the questions that arise from these scenarios, we direct you to [modules](https://genomicsaotearoa.github.io/data-management-resources/modules/) that examine these challenges in more detail and provide resources and solutions to help you on your data management journey.
 While these modules are non-exhaustive, they will be regularly updated as new solutions come to light.

 ```mermaid
 graph TD;